Farhad Moshiri

-Farhad Moshiri (اردوان فرهاد ﻣﺸﻴﺮى; born 18 May 1955) is a British-Iranian businessman based in Monaco.
-He is the chairman and a shareholder of USM, a diversified Russian holding company with significant interests across the metals and mining, telecoms, technology and internet sectors.
-Moshiri is also the majority owner of Premier League football club Everton.
+Ardavan Farhad Moshiri (اردوان فرهاد ﻣﺸﻴﺮى; born 18 May 1955) is a British-Iranian businessman based in Monaco.
+He is the former majority owner and board member of English Premier League team Everton, and is the former chairman of USM Holdings, a Russian holding company.

 Early life

 Moshiri was born in the Imperial State of Iran, and his parents left just before the 1979 revolution.
 His father, Majid, (1926–2020) was an army doctor who trained as a pathologist and later became a senior military judge and his mother's family owned Iran's leading publishing house, Kayhan.
 He studied economics and statistics at University College London, and subsequently qualified in the UK as a chartered certified accountant.

 Career

 Moshiri worked for various professional services firms including Ernst & Young (1979–1985), Pannell Kerr Forster (1985–1987) and Deloitte & Touche (1987–1992), latterly as a senior manager in Deloitte's audit division.
 Between 1993 and 2006, he served as Executive Director of GNE Group plc and later served as Chief Executive Officer of Europe Steel Limited (formerly Europe Steel plc) from 2000 to 2008.
 Between 2006 and 2013, he served as the chairman of Metalloinvest, following which he was appointed as chairman of USM Holdings.
+He resigned as Chairman of USM Holdings on 2 March 2022, following the Russian invasion of Ukraine.